PaulKinlan/paul.kinlan.me/content/2015-09-11-future-of-web-on-mobile.markdown

 on a cassette and load it on to any C64, you can even save data and transport it to another machine.

-It took you from having massive centralised machines, to finally bringing computing in to the home.
+It took you from having massive centralized machines, to finally bringing computing in to the home.

 _I never had an Apple_